rj-price/eda_dashboard/README.md

 ### Data Upload
 The dashboard initially loads with example data (`assemblies.csv`) containing genome assembly metrics.

-To analyze your own data, click the "Upload your CSV file" button and select any CSV file.
+To analyse your own data, click the "Upload your CSV file" button and select any CSV file.
 The file should have a header row and an index column.
 Numerical columns will be automatically detected for analysis.

 ### Data Exploration
 The dashboard provides several ways to explore your data: